 Registered industries include those that are required to register with the agency but are not subject to routine and periodic examinations.
 While the agency does not maintain examination and enforcement authority over these industries, it does maintain the right to investigate consumer concerns and complaints related to these registered entities.

 All applications for a new license or registration must be submitted through the online system ALECS.
 (Application, Licensing, Examination, Compliance System).
-For more on application requirements click here and on the industry you need to be licensed/registered in the next screen.
+For application requirements click here and then on the industry you need to be licensed/registered under.
+Please turn your browsers auto fill feature off prior to beginning your application.

 Best Practices Guide: Applying for an Occupational License After Conviction or Deferred Adjudication